 The bladder is typically the size of a large grapefruit, according to the Weill Cornell Medical College.
 It can stretch much larger when needed, though, and shrinks back when it is empty.
 In fact, it can hold around 16 ounces (almost half a liter) of urine at one time for two to five hours comfortably, according to the U.S. National Library of Medicine (NLM).

 The bladder is connected to the kidneys by two long tubes called ureters.
 When urine is produced by the kidneys, it travels down the ureters to the bladder, where it is stored.
-Though the bladder seems like a simple sack of flesh, it is actually complex and has four layers.
+The bladder has four layers.